verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 </div>
 {{< /clipboard >}}

-**Note**: Verrazzano uses ghcr.io/oracle/oraclelinux:8 as the initcontainer image for the operator.
-You can use any image in your registry as the initcontainer image that has docker installed.
+**Note**: Verrazzano uses `ghcr.io/oracle/oraclelinux:8` as the `initcontainer` image for the operator.
+You can use any image in your registry that has Docker installed.

-##### Configure inputs and buffer
+#### Configure inputs and buffer
 By default, the tail input reads content from the tail of a file.
-Recommendation is to override the tail input to read from head of the file.
+We recommend overriding the tail input to read from the head of the file.

-By default, the systemd journal logs directory is set to /var/run/journal.
+By default, the systemd journal logs directory is set to `/var/run/journal`.
 However, depending on the environment, the directory location may vary.
-For example, if the directory is /run/log/journal, add additionalVolumes and additionalVolumeMounts overrides for fluentbit, and override the path of systemd input to /run/log/journal.
+For example, if the directory is `/run/log/journal`, add `additionalVolumes` and `additionalVolumeMounts` overrides for `fluentbit`, and override the path of systemd input to `/run/log/journal`.

 By default, Fluent Bit uses an in-memory buffer, which may not be optimal for production environments.
-Optionally configure filesystem buffer for the inputs.
+Optionally, configure the file system buffer for the inputs.

-An example of the overrides covering the aforementioned points.
+An example of the overrides covering these points.

 **fo_fluentbit_input_buffer_override.yaml**
 {{< clipboard >}}